 The Benefits of Rosin

 There are many attractive qualities of rosin, but a few stand out as consistent reasons people choose it.
-First and foremost, the complete lack of solvents used in the extraction process leads to a completely solventless extract.
+First and foremost, the complete lack of solvents used in the process leads to a completely solventless product.

-Unlike butane, propane, and other extractions based on solvents made of volatile organic compounds (VOCs), which can only strive to be solvent-free, rosin extractions avoid the use of solvents.
-This is why the term solventless, instead of solvent-free, is associated with rosin-based extraction.
+Unlike butane, propane, and other extractions based on solvents made of volatile organic compounds (VOCs), which can only strive to be solvent-free, rosin production avoids the use of solvents.
+This is why the term solventless, instead of solvent-free, is associated with rosin-based products.
 This widely understood concept is one of the biggest reasons consumers find rosin easy to trust since it’s made by a physical process and not chemicals.

-The recently expanding commercial market for CBD has even seen the development of gigantic rosin presses designed for hemp extraction of cannabinoid oils with 16x24-inch stainless steel plates that can press with 200 tons of pressure and squeeze a kilogram of dry flower at a time, enabling huge solventless workloads per day.
+The recently expanding commercial market for CBD has even seen the development of gigantic rosin presses designed for hemp-based cannabinoid oils with 16x24-inch stainless steel plates that can press with 200 tons of pressure and squeeze a kilogram of dry flower at a time, enabling huge solventless workloads per day.

 Similar to freshly squeezed fruit juices or ground spices, rosin connoisseurs know that the fresher the squeeze, the more fragrant and intense the aromas and flavors that are present when enjoyed.